-In the curve of the measured data. an increase of exposure rate is noted from May 16 to May.
-20. It can be release from the destroyed reactor that is recently reported by Dobrynin et.al.
-[14], which may support our reduction of deposition ratios for 95Zr and 140Ba
+In the curve of the measured data, an increase of exposure rate is noted from May 16 to May.
+20. It can be considered to reflect the late phase release from the destroyed reactor that is recently reported by Dobrynin et.al.
+[14], which may support our reduction of deposition ratios for 95Zr and 140Ba.